Tyrn/wei/the-insider-en.typ

      Ashinik  had  barely  stepped out  of  the  office, when Giles took his place.
 Strangely,  Bemish and  spy became good friends.
-The reason was that Giles demonstrated good businessman qualities -  he  scurried around all the country, looked for the best agreements, contrived, plotted, gave bribes and pushed  himself  to the limit for  the company.
+The reason was that Giles demonstrated good businessman qualities---he  scurried around all the country, looked for the best agreements, contrived, plotted, gave bribes and pushed  himself  to the limit for  the company.
 He, also, appeared to  be an amiable companion.
 He often  slept over  at the  villa where  he, like  most